aspose-words/Aspose.Words-Documentation/cpp/getting-started/supported-document-formats/_index.md

 ﻿---
 title: Supported Document Formats
 type: docs
 description: "Aspose.Words for C++ supports a wide range of formats for loading and saving documents.
-This allows you to edit source documents in a few popular formats, as well as freely convert files from one format to another."
+This enables you to edit source documents in many popular formats, as well as freely convert files from one format to another."
 weight: 20
 url: /cpp/supported-document-formats/
 aliases: [/cpp/supported-file-formats/]